 Each of the law enforcement agencies in Sacramento County provide local community services for at-risk youth.
-The Sacramento County Sheriff's Department operates a Sheriff's Athletic League (SAL) which is an after-school program conducted in cooperation with the Boys and Girls Club.
+The Sacramento County Sheriff's Department operates the Sheriff's Athletic League (SAL) which is an after-school program conducted in cooperation with the Boys and Girls Club.
 The program targets at-risk neighborhoods and allows youth to spend time with deputies playing air hockey, basketball, pool and more.
 The SAL provides a platform for officers to socialize with and mentor youth from troubled neighborhoods while building trust through positive interactions.
 Similarly, the local police departments, including Sacramento, Rancho Cordova, Elk Grove, Galt and Citrus Heights, organize and oversee Police Athletic Leagues (PALs).
 Most PALs include sports activities, a youth diversion program and a youth leadership council.

 The Sheriff's Community Impact Program (SCIP) is a non-profit organization with the goal to reduce juvenile crime by providing an opportunity for law enforcement personnel to interact and connect with underserved youth in a positive way and build trust within the community.
 Multiple programs and activities are organized across the county to engage and encourage youth while helping them make positive life choices.
-One such program is the Self-discipline, Honor, Obedience, Character, and Knowledge (S.H.O.C.K.) youth diversion program designed to re-direct negative behavior, increase understating of the criminal justice system and provide partnerships with law enforcement, the community and schools.

-The Sacramento Police Department offers a Cops & Clergy program to unite community leaders with the Police Department to build trust between the organizations and the communities they serve.
+The Sacramento Police Department offers the Cops & Clergy program to unite community leaders with the Police Department to build trust between the organizations and the communities they serve.
 The Mission of the program is to foster relationships and reduce gang violence through outreach and intervention.